wajrock/VV-ESIR-TP3/exercises/assertions.md

     // Proceed with the test if the pre-condition is satisfied }

-4. JUnit 5 introduces assertThrows to explicitly test for exceptions.
+4. JUnit5 introduces assertThrows to explicitly test for exceptions.
 This method is more flexible and readable than the @Test approach in JUnit 4.
 In fact it allows precise testing of where the exception occurs and enables you to inspect the thrown exception for further validation.